ahmkrby/digispark_wifi_stealer/README.md

 # digispark_wifi_stealer
-Arduino tabanlı Digispark kullanarak bilgisayarınızdaki kayıtlı Wi-Fi ağlarının SSID ve şifre bilgilerini bir FTP sunucusuna aktarır.
+Digispark ile bilgisayarınızdaki kayıtlı Wi-Fi ağlarının SSID ve şifre bilgilerini bir FTP sunucusuna aktarır.

-Using Arduino-based Digispark, it transfers the SSID and password information of registered Wi-Fi networks on your computer to an FTP server.
+Digispark transfers the SSID and password information of the registered Wi-Fi networks on your computer to an FTP server.

 # Dil/Language